usnistgov/5gdeploy/netdef-compose/README.md

   --cp=free5gc --up=free5gc --ran=ueransim
 ```

+The default combination is `--cp=phoenix --up=phoenix --ran=phoenix` (subject to change).
+If you installed 5gdeploy with `NOPHOENIX=1` environ (Open5GCore disabled), you must explicitly choose other 5G implementations or the generation will fail.

 Due to incompatibilities in 5G implementations, not every combinations will work.
 These combinations are verified to be compatible: